AbhinavA10/IntelligenceAndLearning/README.md

 # Intelligence and Learning
-This repo is a collection of AI learning type programs, in processing (and eventually Tensorflow)
+This repo is a collection of AI learning type programs, in:

-Currently, this repo contains programs written in processing
+- processing: for genetic algorithims
+- python/tensorflow: for neural networks